contao/docs/docs/manual/system/debug-mode.en.md

 ![Debug Mode](/de/system/images/en/contao-manager_c48-debug-mode_en.png?classes=shadow)

 By clicking _Activate_ the Contao Manager will also set a cookie enabling the debug mode for the current user.
+This cookie will only be valid for the currently active domain.
+In a multi domain setup, you will therefore need to start the Contao Manager under the domain, for which you want to enable the debug mode.

 ## Symfony Profiler